From Umbrellas to Billionaires — the Life of Jim Maguire

-The guy traveled a long way since his first job as an umbrella boy at the Monmouth Beach Club.
-James J. Maguire, Sr., who became a Wall Street legend, always considered himself a “regular guy.”
+The guy traveled a long way from his first job as an umbrella boy at the Monmouth Beach Club.
+James J. Maguire, Sr., who became a Wall Street legend, always considered himself just a “regular guy.”
 God called Jim home in August 2017 at the age of 86.
-He leaves behind a legion of admirers.
+He leaves behind a legion of admirers and a life well lived.
+One worth remembering.

-CNBC: Read Warren Buffett’s touching tribute to James Maguire
+CNBC: Warren Buffett’s “touching tribute” to James Maguire

-Jim was called “Chief” by his Wall Street colleagues, for his ability to get along with people and to get things done.
-He first met Buffet in the summer of 1988, a year after the Crash of 1987 (the worst market decline in all US securities history), when the super investor was looking for a bigger market for his Berkshire Hathaway stock.
-As a stock specialist on the New York Stock Exchange “it was my job to make a public market for him and others,” Jim explained.
+His Wall Street colleagues called him “Chief” — for his ability to get along with others and to get things done.
+He first met Buffet in Summer 1988, a year after the Crash of 1987 — the worst market decline in all US securities history and Jim’s “most note-worthy” career day.
+At the time the super investor was looking for a bigger market for his Berkshire Hathaway stock and as a stock specialist on the New York Stock Exchange, Jim explained, “it was my job to make a public market for him and others.”

 On his connection with Buffett, Jim said it was a phone call “out of nowhere.
-I was told he did his research, was a very careful person, and very particular about who handles his business.
-I guess he thought I was capable.”
-When Jim was told the stock was high priced (then trading at $4,700 per share), at first thought it was a relation to singing star Jimmy Buffett.
+I was told he did his research, was a careful person, and very particular about who handles his business.
+I suppose he thought I was capable.”
+When Jim was told the stock was high priced (then trading at $4,700 per share), he first thought it was a relation to singing star Jimmy Buffett.
 “I didn’t think there was that much money in music,” he first remarked.
 After doing his own research, Jim took on the task as the market maker for the ultimate “blue chip” stock.
-Jim told me that Buffett, known as the Oracle of Omaha for his legendary business prowess, was just “a regular guy.”
-Jim called him very witty, loyal, not at all pompous, and generally undemanding, “although I wouldn’t want to be on the other end of a bargaining table with him.”
+Jim told me that Buffett, known as the Oracle of Omaha for his legendary business prowess, was also “a regular guy.”
+Jim described Buffett as very witty, loyal, not at all pompous, and generally undemanding, “although I wouldn’t want to be on the other end of a bargaining table with him.”
+No wonder.

-Since Buffett started his investment holding company Berkshire Hathaway (originally a Massachusetts textile firm) in 1965, $1,000 investment in Buffett’s company then would be worth over $25 million today.
-According to a report in the Wall Street Journal, “unlike more speculative investors who buy and sell stocks based on short-term news and goals, Berkshire shareholders are the classic buy-and-hold investors: Rarely do they sell their shares except to fund their retirement or pay for a child’s schooling.”
+Since Buffett started his investment holding company Berkshire Hathaway (originally a Massachusetts textile firm) in 1965, a $1,000 investment in the stock would be worth over $25 million today.
+According to the Wall Street Journal, “unlike more speculative investors who buy and sell stocks based on short-term news and goals, Berkshire shareholders are the classic buy-and-hold investors: Rarely do they sell their shares except to fund retirement or pay for college.”
+Buffett pledged to give away 99% of his wealth.
+As of 2023, his $55 billion in charity makes him “America’s Most Generous Giver,” according to Forbes.

 “Monmouth Beach values endure.”